Code-Institute-Submissions/Muzaffar-Ahmad10-Django-Resturant-Site/README.md

 - [W3C CSS Validator](static/docs/css-file-1.jpeg)
 - [W3C CSS Validator](static/docs/css-file-2.jpeg)

+### PEP8 Validation
+- PEP8 Validation Service used to check the code.

 ### Testing User Stories from User Experience (UX) Section

 - As a newcomer to the website, I aim to effortlessly grasp the primary objective of the site and delve deeper into the details of the resturant.